ITR Filing · Income Tax·TaxGyani Expert Guide

 Understanding ITR Forms — Overview

-The Income Tax Department prescribes different ITR forms based on the type of income, the nature of the taxpayer, and the quantum of income.
+The Income Tax Department prescribes different types of income tax return forms based on the type of income, the nature of the taxpayer, and the quantum of income.
 Filing the wrong form can result in a defective return notice.
 This guide helps you pick the right one for AY 2026-27.

 Key rule for AY 2026-27: The New Tax Regime is the default.
 If you want to opt for the Old Regime, you must explicitly select it in your ITR — the choice applies to the form you file as well as the tax computation.